mekline/ClipboardHeadbop/Script - ClipboadHeadbop.md

 #### Toy introduction

-"And guess what, I also have another cool toy, but first I need to just write something down."
+"And guess what, I also have another cool toy...let me just write something down first."

 Spend 5-10 seconds actually writing.
 Body positions:

 - Two-hands: Dominant hand writing, non-dominant wrapping over the top of the clipboad.
 Clipboard rests on your lap, slightly off center from the toy position.
-Face straight toward the child (shouldn't need to shift much between writing and toy focus)
+Your knees are facing a bit away but your torso/head should point at child. (shouldn't need to shift much between writing and toy focus)

 - One-hand: Dominant hand writing with clipboard on lap.
 All else the same, but non-dominant hand rests on the table.
 Don't be ostentatious, but do use a big movement to put your hand down rather than 'sneaking'.
-If you move away to interact with the toy, replace your hands in  the same way.
+If you move away to interact with the toy, replace your hand in the same way.
+Make sure hand, toy, and clipboard are all in the same small-ish working space, facing toward child.

-Place toy on the table, right in front of you. ***Note: make sure not to touch top surface of toy at any point.
+Move away from posture to place toy on the table, right in front of you. ***Note: make sure not to touch top surface of toy at any point.
 Pick it up by the sides only.

 Return to writing posture.

-"Whoa, cool, look at this!"
+"Whoa, cool, look at this toy, wow!"

 Spend 5-10 sec writing.

+#### Toy demo

 "Let me show you!
 Look...."
 - "...watch me!"